 6.2 To the greatest extent permitted by Applicable Law, Service Provider will indemnify, defend and hold harmless Kellogg, its parent, subsidiaries, and Affiliated companies, and their respective directors, officers, shareholders, members, managers, partners, employees, agents, attorneys, other representatives, and permissible successors or assigns (individually and collectively, the “Kellogg Indemnified Party”) from and against any and all Losses brought, imposed, incurred by or alleged against any Kellogg Indemnified Party relating to, resulting from or arising out of (i) Service Provider’s, its employees’, agents’, contractors’, or subcontractors’ violation of law; (ii) breach of any duty of confidentiality; or (iii) the negligent, willful or fraudulent act or omission of Service Provider or any of their employees, agents, contractors, or subcontractors; and/or (iv) actions brought by third parties that are based, in whole or in part, on the acts or failures to act of Service Provider.
 For the avoidance of doubt, Losses as used in this Section also include claims, demands, actions, proceedings, lawsuits, liabilities, losses, damages, judgments, settlements, costs, and expenses (including all reasonable attorneys’ fees) arising from or due to any damage to property, personal injury or death.
-These indemnity and hold-harmless obligations include claims of Service Provider’s employees, agents, contractors and subcontractors and claims alleging or involving Kellogg Indemnified Party’s joint, concurrent, or comparative negligence.
-Notwithstanding the foregoing, Service Provider’s obligation to indemnify, defend, and hold a Kellogg Indemnified Party harmless does not apply when such claims, causes of action, loss, or damages are caused solely by the grossly negligent acts or intentional misconduct of a Kellogg Indemnified Party, or its employees.
+These indemnity and hold-harmless obligations include claims of Service Provider’s employees, agents, contractors and subcontractors .
+Notwithstanding the foregoing, Service Provider’s obligation to indemnify, defend, and hold a Kellogg Indemnified Party harmless does not apply when such claims, causes of action, loss, or damages are caused by the negligent acts or intentional misconduct of a Kellogg Indemnified Party, or its employees.
 Kellogg will have the right to approve or select counsel for defending Kellogg or any Kellogg Indemnified Party against any and all Losses covered by this indemnity provision.
 The indemnification obligations under this Section are not limited in any way by insurance limits or any limitation on the amount or type of damages, compensation, or benefits payable by or for Service Provider or anyone, directly or indirectly, employed by them under workers’ compensation acts, disability benefits acts, or other employee benefit acts.

-6.3 To the greatest extent permitted by Applicable Law, Kellogg will indemnify, defend and hold harmless Service Provider, its parent, subsidiaries, and Affiliated companies, and their respective directors, officers, shareholders, members, managers, partners, employees, agents, attorneys, other representatives, and permissible successors or assigns (individually and collectively, the “Service Provider Indemnified Party”) from and against any and all Losses brought, imposed, incurred by or alleged against Service Provider or any Service Provider Indemnified Party relating to, resulting from or arising out of (i) the gross negligence, willful misconduct, bad faith, or fraud of Kellogg, and (ii) any third party claim that a Kellogg proprietary system violates any third party’s rights, including the infringement, misappropriation, or other violation of any third party’s patent, trademark, trade secret, copyright or other intellectual property rights.
+6.3 To the greatest extent permitted by Applicable Law, Kellogg will indemnify, defend and hold harmless Service Provider, its parent, subsidiaries, and Affiliated companies, and their respective directors, officers, shareholders, members, managers, partners, employees, agents, attorneys, other representatives, and permissible successors or assigns (individually and collectively, the “Service Provider Indemnified Party”) from and against any and all Losses brought, imposed, incurred by or alleged against Service Provider or any Service Provider Indemnified Party relating to, resulting from or arising out of (i) the negligence, willful misconduct, bad faith, or fraud of Kellogg, or any of its employees, agents, contractors, or subcontractors, (ii) breach of any duty of confidentiality, and (iii) any third party claim that a Kellogg proprietary system violates any third party’s rights, including the infringement, misappropriation, or other violation of any third party’s patent, trademark, trade secret, copyright or other intellectual property rights.
 Kellogg’s obligation to indemnify Service Provider will not apply to the extent Service Provider’s Losses arise out of or relate to (a) Kellogg’s position as leaseholder; (b) negligent selection or supervision of Service Provider; and/or (c) anything for which Kellogg may seek indemnification from Service Provider.